UniMath/agda-unimath/src/foundation/universal-quantification.lagda.md

       ( function-Prop B (∀' A P))
       ( map-up-for-all)

-  up-for-all : universal-property-for-all A P up-for-all R = (ev-for-all A P , map-up-for-all)
+  up-for-all : universal-property-for-all A P (∀' A P) up-for-all R = (ev-for-all A P , map-up-for-all)
 ```